You'll develop your own bespoke course with our broad range of taught modules. You'll then have a 24-week research project.

 - student feedback

-You'll study in a competitive research area.
-You'll work in academia but also have opportunities in industry.
+You'll work in academia but also may have opportunities in industry.

-The Immunobiology MRes is closely linked to a suite of MRes courses that you may also be interested in:
+The Toxicology MRes is closely linked to a suite of MRes courses that you may also be interested in:

 - Ageing and Health MRes

 - Cancer MRes